 State laws also establish specific offenses when money laundering involves terrorist organizations or supports terrorism.

 New York Money Laundering Laws: Related Resources

 Money laundering is a very serious charge that typically hints at other underlying crimes, such as drug smuggling or prostitution.
 If you have been charged with the crime, you will want to speak with a lawyer right away.
-Get started today with a free and confidential evaluation of your case from a New York defense attorney.
+Get started today by contacting a New York defense attorney near you.